Inpatient vs Outpatient drug rehab

 1. Therapeutic Engagement:

-• Inpatient Focus: Actively participate in therapeutic activities within the inpatient setting.
-Engage in individual counseling, group therapy, and psychoeducational sessions to gain insights into the nature of addiction and develop coping skills.
+• Inpatient Focus: Actively participating in therapeutic activities is crucial during inpatient therapy.
+Engage fully in individual counseling, group therapy, and psychoeducational sessions.
+These sessions provide valuable insights into the nature of addiction and help individuals develop effective coping strategies to manage triggers and cravings.

 2. Skill-Building Workshops: